joanvelja/Confidently_Exiting/karim_correction_blog.md

 </table>

 The second approach ([Figure 5](#figure-5)) is inspired by [Li et al. (2023)](#contrastive-decoding-2023).
-We propose to apply their framework to address one of the limitations of (Schulter).
+We propose to apply their framework to address one of the limitations of [Schuster et al., 2022](#confident-adaptive-language-modeling-2022).
 Namely, as introduced in previous sections, the Softmax response approach relies on a static notion of confidence, which depends only on the probability distribution computed at the current layer.
 Such approach may ignore the evolution of the probits' magnitudes across the model.

 By contrasting outputs of smaller LMs with larger ones, Contrastive Decoding (CD) accounts for the difference in representations computed by amateur and mature layers.
 The core goal of this method is to refine the output distribution by filtering through the lens of larger models, retaining only their superior linguistic predictions.